alindeman/upgradingtorails4/text/61_action_controller_and_action_view.markdown

 end
 @@@

-In this case, the `current_user`'s ID is used in generating the ETag.
-As a result, different ETags will be generated for every user, even if the `@widget` has the same `updated_at` timestamp.
-Any caching mechanism will be scoped to a particular logged in user as we wanted.
+In this case, the `current_user`'s ID is used when generating the ETag.
+As a result, different ETags will be generated for every user, even for the same version of `@widget`.
+Information leak patched!

-However, it can be a pain to remember to add this scoping everywhere.
+However, it can be a pain to remember to add this scoping in every controller action.
 Rails 4 introduces a new declarative syntax for these controller-wide ETag concerns:

 @@@ ruby
+# app/controllers/widgets_controller.rb
 class WidgetsController < ApplicationController etag { current_user.id }